 Application of geophysical data to geodynamic processes along plate boundaries; gas hydrate distribution and dynamics; seismic data acquisition and processing.

-Structure of the crust and lithosphere of the Cascadia subduction zone from active source seismic and potential field data; tectonics and evolution of the Mendocino triple junction region; gas hydrate distribution and dynamics and implications for heat flow on the Cascadia margin; post-seismic deformation of the outer accretionary complex offshore Chile.
+Structure of the crust and lithosphere of the Cascadia subduction zone from active source seismic and potential field data; tectonics and evolution of the Mendocino triple junction region; gas hydrate distribution and dynamics and implications for heat flow and plate boundary slip on the Cascadia and Hikurangi continental margins; post-seismic deformation of the outer accretionary complex and the relationship between crustal structure and slip during large plate-boundary earthquakes offshore Chile.

 Plate boundary megathrust processes - In recent years, I have returned to my "roots" by working with natural sources of seismic data recorded on ocean bottom seismometers (OBS).
 My PhD was on microearthquakes in the Orozco transform fault.
 At the time, OBSs could only record for a few weeks and were limited to short period sensors.
 Now instruments can record signals from broadband seismometers autonomously for up to a year.
 I recently completed a 2 year OBS deployment on the central Oregon margin and will be deploying instruments for a 1-year-long experiment on the continental margin of Chile up-dip of the region of greatest slip during the 2010 M8.8 Maule earthquake.
 We are interested in understanding why this part of the margin did not slip during the earthquake.